Home / Career Guides / Product Manager

 What tools do product managers use?

-These professionals use various tools to organize, track progress, communicate with team members, and analyze data.
+These pros use various tools to organize, track progress, communicate with team members, and analyze data.
 These can include project management software like Trello or JIRA, communication platforms like Slack, data analytics tools like Google Analytics or Tableau, and customer feedback tools like SurveyMonkey.

 What are the challenges faced by product managers?